“Calcutta's the only city I know where you are actively encouraged to stop strangers at random for a quick chat.”

 The literacy rate of Kolkata is 87.54% according to the Census 2011.
 This figure is way above the national average of 74.04%.

 This is the first Western-style varsity to impart secular education in Asia!
 Established in the year 1857, here are some of the luminaries who were closely associated with the university - Rabindranath Tagore, Amartya Sen, C. V. Raman, Satyajit Ray, and Aditya Birla.

 8. Calcutta Polo Club and Royal Calcutta Golf Club

-World’s first Polo Club was instituted in Kolkata or rather the then Calcutta.
+The world’s first Polo Club was instituted in Kolkata or rather than Calcutta.
 It is the Calcutta Polo Club.
-While the Royal Calcutta Golf Club was the first one to be built outside United Kingdom.
+While the Royal Calcutta Golf Club was the first one to be built outside the United Kingdom.